 - If you have special needs considerations, please visit our Special Needs Volunteers page.

 Steps to Request Registration for Cat Volunteer Training:

 - Interested and qualified volunteers (including youth) must fill out either the Adult Volunteer Application online or the Youth Volunteer Application online.

 - Please first consult the calendar below for a training date

 - Register for your desired training class within the requested calendar training event form

 - All volunteers, including youth, must fully preregister for training and receive a confirmation.
-We are currently not taking any walk-ins during our training sessions.

 Additional Cat Training:

 - We also offer Floor Volunteer / Cat Adoption Helper training, scheduled monthly and by appointment.
 Floor Volunteers escort people through the Cat Wing when we are open to the public, answer questions about the cats and PAWS adoption policies & procedures, and ensure public safety.
 For more information, please visit our Cat Adoption Helper Volunteers page.
 Cat Floor Volunteers help cats find their forever homes.